Clarkinr/robclarkin-project-1/README.md

     - The mental benefits of exercise were taken from ( https://appliedsportpsych.org/resources/health-fitness-resources/psychological-benefits-of-exercise/)
     - The Physical Benefits of exercise were taken from ( https://www.cdc.gov/physicalactivity/basics/pa-health/index.htm)

+### - Media
+    - The image used in the what is section is taken from (https://kiddo.edu.au/library/what-physical-literacy)
+    - The image used in the why section is taken from (https://kiddo.edu.au/library/australian-physical-literacy-framework)
 ### - Footer
     - The structure used for the social media links was adapted from the CI LOVE Running Project